espanso/espanso/docs/src/ch04-00-general-documentation.md

 Becase we are just at the beginning of a genereral dev documentation, this chapters will sound a lot untidy.

+## General great resources to learn

+- We use `gdiplus` in some places.
+[Here is the doc from mslearn](https://learn.microsoft.com/en-us/windows/win32/gdiplus/-gdiplus-gdi-start)

 ## Cache folder

 Espanso saves the following files in the cache folder (for example in macos